-Police and all commissioned law enforcement officers paid by South Carolina municipal, county, state governments or the federal government, full-time firefighters, and full-time emergency medical service personnel are entitled to subsistence allowances of \$8 per regular workday.
+Police and all commissioned law enforcement officers paid by South Carolina municipal, county, or state governments or the federal government, full-time firefighters, and full-time emergency medical service personnel are entitled to a subsistence allowance of \$8 per regular workday.
 Your employer should provide you with the number of work days.

-Line t: Dependents under six years of age
+Line t: Dependents under 6 years of age

-A deduction is allowed for each dependent claimed on your federal Income Tax return who had not reached the age of six by December 31 of the tax year.
+A deduction is allowed for each dependent claimed on your federal Income Tax return who had not reached the age of 6 by December 31 of the tax year.
 Birth dates and SSNs are required.
 See worksheet below.

-Worksheet for dependent under age 6 South Carolina dependent exemption amount 1 \$4,260 Number of dependents claimed on your federal return who had not reached age six during the tax year 2 Allowable deduction (multiply line 1 by line 2) Enter on line t .
-3
+Worksheet for dependent under age 6 1.
+South Carolina dependent exemption amount 1. \$4,430 2.
+Number of dependents claimed on your 2022 federal return who had not reached age 6 during the tax year 2.
+3. Allowable deduction (multiply line 1 by line 2).
+Enter on line t.
+3. •